async-go/asyncgo/docs/index.md

 description: User and developer documentation for AsyncGo can be found at this link.
 ---

-Welcome to the documenation page for AsyncGo.
-If you're looking for our main site you can find it at [asyncgo.com](https://asyncgo.com).

 ## What is Async?

 Async is a way of working, useful for remote, colocated, or hybrid companies, where collaboration is done via a digital workspace